 Holy is forged from one woman’s outrage against a woman-hating world.
 Donna Ferrato’s radical photographs showcase the remarkable ways women survive, endure, and change.
 Holy depicts women who prevail.
 Holy is an invitation to understand denigration, abuse, disregard, contempt—on a personal level, a governmental policy level, on a religious level, you name it—and the power of redemptive righteousness; of desire; of nurturing and raising; of loving.

-Donna Ferrato is an internationally-known documentary photographer.
-Her gifts for exploration, illumination, and documentation coupled with a commitment to revealing the darker sides of humanity, have made her a giant in the medium.
+Donna Ferrato is an internationally-renowned documentary photographer.
+Her gifts for exploration, illumination, and documentation, coupled with a commitment to revealing the darker sides of humanity, have made her a giant in the medium.

-She has four books including Living with the Enemy which sold over 40,000 copies, and Love & Lust, published by Aperture.
-She has participated in over 500 one-woman shows and has received awards such as the Robert F. Kennedy Award for Humanistic Photography (1987), the Missouri Honor Medal for Distinguished Service in Journalism (2003), and the Gender Fairness Award from the New York State Supreme Court Judges (2009).
+She has published four books, including Living with the Enemy (over 40,000 copies sold), and Love & Lust.
+She has participated in over 500 one-woman shows and has received numerous awards, including the Robert F. Kennedy Award for Humanistic Photography (1987), the Missouri Honor Medal for Distinguished Service in Journalism (2003), and the Gender Fairness Award from the New York State Supreme Court Judges (2009).

-Ferrato founded a non-profit called Domestic Abuse Awareness which she ran for over a decade and in 2014 launched a campaign called I Am Unbeatable, which features women who have left their abusers.
+Donna founded a non-profit called Domestic Abuse Awareness which she ran for over a decade, and in 2014 launched a campaign called I Am Unbeatable, which features women who have left their abusers.
 In 2016, TIME magazine announced her photograph of a woman being hit by her husband (1982) as one of the “100 Most Influential Photographs of All Time.”

-Her new book, HOLY, showcases Ferrato’s fierce devotion to uncovering the complicated truth about women’s lives.
+“Holy embodies Ferrrato’s fierce, unflinching devotion to uncovering the complicated truth about women’s lives.” – GirlTalkHQ